 That was a huge compliment, but it was also sobering.
 We’re moved by the astounding creativity of our friends and peers.
 How talented they are.
 And yet they ask for help because they are desperate to know how it all works.
 To stop struggling.

 We understand.
 We’ve been figuring out how to do this without a guide for over twenty years.
 We’ve signed with record labels and have had managers and agents, but we’ve mostly done it ourselves.
-We’ve released albums independently, raised over $80,000 on Kickstarter, instigated a decade’s worth of collaborative projects, and booked thousands of concerts ourselves.
+We’ve released albums independently, raised over $80,000 on Kickstarter, instigated a decade’s worth of collaborative projects, and booked thousands of concerts on our own.

 In 2015, Jayme began teaching a workshop called “How to Book Yourself Without an Agent” to answer many of the questions that fellow musicians had.
 Based on the success of those workshops, we set to work on a more comprehensive course—this course—that encompasses everything it takes to self-manage your career.
 What we’re offering is the hard-won knowledge we’ve accumulated that can uncover valuable opportunities for others.

 Compose Your Career is a six-week online course that teaches you, step-by-step, how to create a sustainable music career so your music can thrive in the world—whether you’re currently a hobbyist or already a touring pro and no matter what kind of music you make.